symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 The node you just created has an associated |codename| account which you can use to interact with the node.
 For instance, you need this account to provide funds to the node so it can emit transactions.

-The account's keys and address can be retrieved from a YAML file in the ``config`` folder:
+The account's keys and address can be retrieved from a YAML file in the ``target`` folder:

 ``target/addresses.yml``